Banking In Mexico Not As Frustrating As It Used To Be

 The easiest way to get money is to use your debit card from your home bank at an ATM machine.
 ATM machines are everywhere.
 So are ATM crooks, just like back home, so don't throw caution to the wind.
 A popular scam is for someone to offer to "help" you and then help himself to your pin and card info through a scanner.
 There are also (like in the USA) fake ATM's.
 Always use an ATM at a bank and if you really need help, ask a banker.

 Check with your US bank before you leave.
 Some US banks no longer allow withdrawals through foreign ATM's.
-Some Mexican banks won't even change cash (dollars to pesos) for you unless you have a Mexican banking account with them.
+Some Mexican banks won't even change cash (dollars to pesos) for you unless you have a Mexican banking account with them (though that is rare these days).

 I'm afraid that Canadian checks are still problematic to cash.
 Allen W. Lloyd has offered banking and investment services to foreigners for more years than I can remember and is a company I would recommend for assistance.